-The following lemma generalizes \cite[Lemma 5.1.2]{Roozbeh_book} to the case when $\Gamma$ is not necessarily abelian and when a $\Gamma$-graded division ring $K$ is not necessarily commutative. \begin{lemma} If $K$ is a $\Gamma$-graded division ring, $R$ a graded matricial ring over $K$, and $P$ and $Q$ two finitely generated graded projective $R$-modules, then $P\cong_{\gr} Q$ if and only if $[P]=[Q]$ in $K_0^{\Gamma}(R).$ \end{lemma} The proof of \cite[Lemma 5.1.2]{Roozbeh_book} uses the equivalence of categories above and \cite[Proposition 3.7.1]{Roozbeh_book} formulated for a graded division ring, not necessarily a graded field.
-So, the proof of \cite[Lemma 5.1.2]{Roozbeh_book} can be used for Lemma \ref{iso_carries_from_K0} also.
+The following lemma generalizes \cite[Lemma 5.1.2]{Roozbeh_book} to the case when $\Gamma$ is not necessarily abelian and when a $\Gamma$-graded division ring $K$ is not necessarily commutative. \begin{lemma} If $K$ is a $\Gamma$-graded division ring, $R$ is a graded matricial ring over $K$, and $P$ and $Q$ are two finitely generated graded projective $R$-modules, then $P\cong_{\gr} Q$ if and only if $[P]=[Q]$ in $K_0^{\Gamma}(R).$ \end{lemma} The proof of \cite[Lemma 5.1.2]{Roozbeh_book} uses the equivalence of the categories above and \cite[Proposition 3.7.1]{Roozbeh_book}.
+We formulate this last result in the case when $\Gamma$ and $K$ are not necessarily commutative in section \ref{subsection_division_ring}.
+This directly translates the proof of \cite[Lemma 5.1.2]{Roozbeh_book} into a proof of Lemma \ref{iso_carries_from_K0}.

 When presented for arbitrary $\Gamma$ using multiplicative notation, \cite[Proposition 1.3.16]{Roozbeh_book} states that for a $\Gamma$-graded unital ring $R$ and $\gamma_1,\ldots,\gamma_n,$ $\delta_1,\ldots,\delta_m\in \Gamma,$ the following conditions are equivalent. \begin{enumerate} \item $(\gamma_1)R\oplus\ldots\oplus (\gamma_n)R \cong_{\gr} (\delta_1)R\oplus\ldots\oplus (\delta_m)R$ as graded right $R$-modules.